 Oversight & Membership: O&M continued with its responsibilities of caring for community members’ well-being, guiding Attenders through the membership process, and dealing with other concerns regarding membership, such as maintaining contact with distant and absent Friends.
 The Committee, which normally has six members, was reduced to three in May owing to our aging membership’s growing unwillingness or inability to serve on committees.
 Despite diminished numbers, the committee redoubled its efforts to meet its responsibilities, pending its incorporation in the new Spiritual Life & Membership Committee in May 2024.
 Typical tasks accomplished over the year included providing food or arranging for meals and participating in the financial assistance process for community members in need.
 We also arranged visits, phone calls, and cards for people in need to help Meeting keep in touch with them.
 The committee completed the membership process for 5 people in 2023, all of them approved for membership by the Meeting: George Banks, Makaan Burt, Austin Lear, Robert Nichols, and Steven Sherman-Boemker.
 Finally, O&M oversaw the writing of Memorial Minutes.
 The committee manages this process and frequently writes the minutes as well.
 Two Memorial Minutes were written, one for Tony Umile and another for Sharon Reimer.

 Peace & Social Justice: Committee members are very active in various peace and justice activities, including Elders for Climate Action, the NAACP, immigrant rights, and the promotion of Palestinian rights and sovereignty.
 The committee wrote a letter of support to local Jewish synagogues when they faced bomb threats, signed on to an external organization letter calling for a ceasefire in Gaza, and led Meeting to sign our own version of an IMYM letter calling for peace and justice in Israel/Palestine.
-Finally, one of the committees members has been instrumental in organizing a monthly IMYM peace and justice roundtable.
+Finally, one of the committee’s members has been instrumental in organizing a monthly IMYM peace and justice roundtable.

 Religious Education: REC continued to oversee the First Day School program, meeting monthly to discuss issues.
 FDS takes place twice a month and, in Spring of 2023, we found that it was attended on average by 7-9 youths, ages 5-13, with 2-3 children under age 5 in the nursery/preschool program.
 However, attendance was more sporadic in the Fall semester, with about half as many students as in the Spring.
 Special events like the Reverse Easter Egg Hunt, in which the kids hide eggs for the adults, the FDS Harvest Celebration in October, or the FDS Christmas Program proved fruitful, attracting a half dozen families along with a large number of other Meeting attenders.
 Following the stepping down of convener Susan Stephens after 8 years in that role, the new co-conveners began experimenting with a new, project-based curriculum in place of the monthly topic-oriented classes of the past.
 This involved greater collaboration with our teaching staff and closer communication with children and their parents to learn what they would like.
 REC also tried to deepen Young Friends’ connection to the Meeting by encouraging Meeting’s participation in the service-learning project chosen and designed by the children themselves last Fall, in which the children solicit donations of pet food and pet toys for the Boulder Humane Society.
 REC plans to add intergenerational activities such as game-and-pizza nights and REC-sponsored potlucks to the Meeting’s regular calendar.